aaqibwani/aaqibwani.github.io/docs/How to Send emails using MS Graph API (OAuth).md

 ```
 New-ApplicationAccessPolicy -AppId "your-app-client-id" -PolicyScopeGroupId "group@yourdomain.com" -AccessRight RestrictAccess -Description "Restrict app to specific mailboxes"
 ```
+{: .note }
-_Use a user mailbox or a mail-enabled security group in PolicyScopeGroupId.
-For Shared mailboxes, add the Shared mailbox to a mail-enabled security group and use the group in PolicyScopeGroupId._
+>Use a user mailbox or a mail-enabled security group in PolicyScopeGroupId.
+For Shared mailboxes, add the Shared mailbox to a mail-enabled security group and use the group in PolicyScopeGroupId.

 * Test the Application Policy